-In the second phase of the campaign, the NFWI will be launching a national debate on the issue of food poverty.
-We will be producing a toolkit for WIs to take part in this by organising local events and taking action.
-This phase of the campaign will launch in March.
-You can sign up here to receive the toolkit when it is published.
+In the second phase of the campaign, the NFWI has launched a national debate on the issue of food poverty.
+We have produced a toolkit for WIs to take part in this by organising local events and taking action.
+This phase of the campaign launched in March 2018.
+You can sign up here to download the toolkit now.

 If you have any questions, do get in touch:

 - Post: NFWI PA department, 104 New Kings Road, London, SW6 4LY

 - Open hours: 9am–5pm Mon–Fri

 - Address: 104 New Kings Road, London SW6 4LY

 Or fill in the contact form... to email a specific department